 Studio photographers will appreciate that the Canon 40D (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
+Both the 40D and the A7S II have been discontinued, but can regularly be found used on eBay.
+The 40D was replaced by the Canon 50D, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 40D and the Sony A7S II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.